centre-for-humanities-computing/NER_workshop/README.md

 # NER_workshop
 Workshop on entity extraction from literary texts.
 Run in collaboration by Matthew Wilkens and Ross Deans Kristensen-McLachlan.

 We <i>strongly</i> advise participants to access the notebook for this workshop via Google Collab.
-You can access it via the following link (Google account required):
+You can access it via the following link (no sign-up required):

 https://colab.research.google.com/drive/1dNX5M1wfBgd5GAKk48oqvs-ZiN071ZGm